 However, the CONVRTR interacts with the Airwire wireless throttles in ways that make it difficult to impossible to transmit just “garden variety” DCC wirelessly to the CONVRTR for proper operation.
 The Airwire throttles transmit numerous DCC “Idle” packets as a “keep-alive” message for the CONVRTR.
 A red LED on the CONVRTR board indicates received signal quality and flickers least when receiving a large number of DCC Idle packets.
 The brightness of the LED indicates the received RF power.
 Typical DCC throttles are not designed with these “keep-alive” concerns in mind, and do not output DCC Idle packets often enough to keep the CONVRTR “happy.”

-Other than the CVP Airwire transmitters (the T5000 and T1300), the only RF transmitter that I am aware of that is capable of communicating with the Airwire CONVRTR is the ProMini Air, whose open-source software (at GitHub AirMiniTransmitter) intercepts “garden variety” DCC from the throttle and interleaves a sufficient number of DCC Idle packets to communicate correctly with the CONVRTR.
-This “keep-alive” requirement for the Airwire CONVRTR is challenging
+Other than the CVP Airwire transmitters (the T5000 and T1300), the only currently-available (the no longer manufactured NCE GWire Cab was also Airwire-compatible) RF transmitter that I am aware of that is capable of communicating with the Airwire CONVRTR is the ProMini Air, whose open-source software (at GitHub AirMiniTransmitter) intercepts “garden variety” DCC from the throttle and interleaves a sufficient number of DCC Idle packets to communicate correctly with the CONVRTR.
+This “keep-alive” requirement for the Airwire CONVRTR is challenging to produce, so sometimes a reset of the DCC throttle or the ProMini Air is required to initially send enough DCC Idle packets to initiate communication with the CONVRTR.

 Like the Gwire receiver below, the Airwire CONVRTR “X” versions have a U.FL connector for connecting a shielded antenna cable from the receiver to an externally-mounted antenna.
 An internal antenna option is available as well for CONVRTR mountings that are not surrounded by metal.